Extreme Pita

 Extreme Pita is a Canadian-based fast-casual chain, owned by MTY Group.
-Headquartered in Richmond Hill, Ontario, the company has more than 175 units throughout Canada and the United States.
+Headquartered in Richmond Hill, Ontario, the company has 15 locations throughout Canada and the United States.

 Extreme Pita serves pita sandwiches, salads, and pizza-style "flat-baked" pitas.
 Available ingredients include fresh vegetables, cheeses, meats and vegetarian options such as falafel and hummus.

 History

 Extreme Pita was founded in 1997 by brothers Alex and Mark Rechichi.
 The first Extreme Pita opened near Wilfrid Laurier University in Waterloo, Ontario in 1997, but the original location is no longer operating.

 The company continued to expand and grow over the years, expanding into new locations in Canada, from 1997 (the year when the first Extreme Pita was opened) to 2003 (when Extreme Pita began to expand into the United States).
 The expansion challenged already-established fast food companies like Subway and McDonald's.
 By 2007, there were about 200 stores in Canada.
 Extreme Pita claims they are a healthy low fat snack, and is also well known for its vegetarian options.

 The Canadian-based Extreme Pita began to expand to include stores in the United States in 2003, beginning with Arizona.
 The company has continued to add locations throughout the United States, mainly through franchising.
 Since 2003, Extreme Pita has expanded into locations in California, New York, Texas, and other parts of the Western, Mideastern, and Northeastern United States.

 In May 2013, Extreme Pita was acquired by MTY Food Group when MTY purchased Extreme Pita's then parent Extreme Brandz from the Rechichi brothers for $45-million.